-The DMs will be supported in this task by an administrative team (NECS IFR Administration Team), by the availability of expert advice when required, and by a Panel of peers (an IFR Panel) when required.
+The DMs will be supported in this task by the NECS IFR Administrative Team, by the availability of expert advice when required, and by discussion at an IFR Panel when required.

 Taking into account the two-step definition of exceptionality above, DMs / IFR Panels apply a two-step process to making decisions about exceptionality.
 They first decide whether "the patient or their circumstances are significantly different from the general population of patients with the condition in question" and then whether "the patient is likely to gain significantly more benefit from the intervention than might normally be expected for patients with that condition."